-He was born on 18th of June, 1938, in the town of Motueka, best known as the region of tobacco growing in the Southern Island of New Zealand.
+Denis Clive Hulme was born in June 1938, in the town of Motueka, best known as the region of tobacco growing in the Southern Island of New Zealand.
 Even there, it could be spotted that he has a driving talent as he learned to drive a truck when he was six.

 He left school early and started to work in a local garage, saving money to buy a car.
 His first car was an MG TF and he started to compete in local hillclimbing events.
 His racing progress was fast, and soon, he was chosen for the 'New Zealand Driver to Europe' program.

 In Europe, Hulme started racing in Formula Junior and Formula 2, driving a Cooper-BMC or Cooper-Ford.
 He had considerable success during 1960, but that year will be remembered for the tragedy in which his compatriot and another Driver to Europe program member George Lawton was killed in the racing accident in Roskilde in Denmark, dying in Denny’s hands.

 Sadly, Hulme’s performances in Europe were unnoticed in New Zealand, so he decided to return home.
 After hiring a 2.5 liter Cooper-Climax, he entered New Zealand Golden Star Championship and became the outright champion.
 The same year, he successfully debuted at 24 Hours of Le Mans driving for the Abarth team and winning the S850 class title.

 Establishing himself in the world of racing and working in the Jack Brabham’s garage near London in parallel, Hulme continued his climb to the top competitions.
 In 1963, he won seven races in the International Formula Junior Championship and earned a call from his boss Brabham to join his Formula 2 team.
 And again, success was imminent and the Kiwi was ready for Formula 1.